 Stock analysts often look at successful stocks like Netflix and attempt to find patterns and indicators of success that might be present in other companies.
-If that analysis can find enough similarities, they may have found a winning stock that is poised to follow a similar path.
+If that analysis can find enough similarities, they may have found a winning stock poised to follow a similar path.

 One key to success in technology stocks is scalability, or the ability to create a product or service once and deliver it again and again.
 This is true in both software as a service (SAAS) companies and content companies.

-For example, Netflix can spend money once to create a new movie or series, and then show that movie or series to streaming subscribers again and again with minimal additional cost.
+For example, Netflix can spend money once to create a new movie or series and then show that movie or series to streaming subscribers again and again with minimal additional cost.
 It also uses its extensive infrastructure to stream movies and shows licensed by other content creators, like major Hollywood movie studios.

-Data-Driven Marketing to Existing Customers
+Find Data-Driven Marketing to Existing Customers

 Netflix was a pioneer in marketing to existing customers, and their unique methods led to some serious customer loyalty.
 Based on what you already like, it suggests new movies and shows you might like.
-That keeps you watching—and paying those monthly subscription fees.
+That keeps you watching—and paying your monthly subscription fees.

-Blue Apron has struggled for profits, laid off a lot of workers, and watched its stock price fall during a period where Netflix has shown tremendous growth.
+Blue Apron has struggled for profits, laid off many workers, and watched its stock price fall during a period where Netflix has shown tremendous growth.

 Still, while you might not want to sink your dollars into Blue Apron, there are some promising competitors in the meal kit delivery space also worth watching.
-While all of the subscription box companies may not survive, but it is likely at least a few will be breakout successes—just like Netflix.
+While all of the subscription box companies may not survive, it is likely at least a few will be breakout successes—just like Netflix.